 * * *

 >Of news to most of the medical community is an August 14, 2018, posting on SUDEP (Sudden Unexpected Death in Epilepsy).
 Current scientific thinking is that significantly more individuals die of SUDEP, an inexplicable dysfunction of the brain among individuals with epilepsy, than from SIDS (so-called crib death).
-A completely original, coauthored article was issued online and then in print, January 2019, in Pychiatric Quartely.
-Authors Flannery and AMHF president & executive director Lomke have been invited to write and/or speak for/at 35 venues to date.
+A coauthored article was issued online, and then in print in January 2019, in Pychiatric Quarterly.
+Authors Flannery and AMHF president & executive director Lomke have been invited to write and/or speak for/at more than 50 venues to date.
 This is remarkable for any peer-reviewed journal article in under a year from print-publication.

 * * *

-Professional Advisory Board: AMHF has an enviable professional-advisory board of 15.
-As noted, in June 2018 Michelle Harrison, MD, agreed to be the 15th adviser.Her background in psychopharmacology and current work with orphaned and disabled girls in India, fit AMHF.
+Professional Advisory Board: AMHF has an enviable professional-advisory board of 15 experts.
+As noted, in June 2018 Michelle Harrison, MD, agreed to be the 15th adviser.Her exceptional background in psychopharmacology, and current work with orphaned and disabled young women in India, fit AMHF.

 * * *

-The latest AMHF-audit and NYS Charities Bureau filings are posted on the Web site under Donate.
+The latest AMHF-audit and New York State Charities Bureau filings are posted on the site under Donate

 * * *